harrypickering/xHLA_R/README.md

 OR OTHER FINANCIAL LOSS.

-Changes made to The Code by Chrissy h Roberts inherit all the terms of the above license.
+The xHLA_R fork inherits all the terms of the above license.